 All About Sammy's Place

-This site is a continuation of some web projects when I was IT Director in a great school district: Pasco County, Florida.
+This site is a continuation of some projects when I was a director of IT in Florida.
 The purpose of Sammy's Place was not just for fun but to provide a site for teachers to find jobs in elementary and secondary education in Florida.
 The quotes and language notes are due to my background and interests.
-Success in your job searching.
+Success in your job searching!
 Remember to look the interviewer(s) in the eyes when in the US of A, you are not overseas.

 Who is Sammy?

-Dogs are little people in fur coats.
+Dogs are really just little people in fur coats.
 Sammy was a cuddly little basset, checking in at just over 72 pounds.
 Sammy lived a long and happy life in Florida.
-Sammy will always be the first basset with his own web page - ever since Al Gore invented the Internet.
-Sammy's home page was first launched in 1995.
+Sammy was the first basset with his own web page - ever since Al Gore invented the Internet.
+Sammy's home page was launched in 1995.
 Sammy was the sheriff in the neighborhood, keeping an eye on deer, turkeys, an occasional coyote and bobcat, squirrels, chipmunks and armadillos.
-Sammy contracted pancreatic cancer and slipped away at four in the morning on January 29, 2004 to the Rainbow Bridge.
+Sammy contracted pancreatic cancer.
 He is sorely missed.

-A third basset is now guarding the gates, a feisty tomboy, Miesje.
-At 18 months , she tips the scales at 58 pounds.
+A third basset then guarded the gates, a feisty tomboy, Miesje.
+At 18 months, she tipped the scales at 58 pounds.
 Nothing phases her.
 She's a bruiser, her parents were Jack's Honey and The Sundance Kid.
-The Sundance Kid genes come out in Miesje, she'll steal a napkin, a sock that falls on the floor, a roll of toilet paper in a flash.
-And then the game is on to be chased around the house.
+The Sundance Kid genes came out in Miesje, she'd steal a napkin, a sock on the floor, a roll of toilet paper in a flash.
+And then the game was on, chased around the house.
 Unfortunately, a rare tumor developed in her throat and despite the best efforts of Dr. Bob Martin in Dothan, AL, we had to let her go.